ivee-tech/iv-3d-editor-case-study/README.md

 </template>
 ```

-As usual, there are lots of shades of gray, and, depending on how complex your application is, soon you realise that input data and output events in a component structure of more than three levels is hard to follow, to debug and to maintain.
+As usual, there are lots of shades of gray, and, depending on how complex your application is, soon you realise that input data and output events in a component structure of more than three levels is hard to follow, debug and maintain.
 But don't despair, the smart people behind Aurelia thought of that too and they introduced the [Event Aggregator](https://github.com/aurelia/event-aggregator) which is a beautiful implementation of a well-known pattern.
 Used wisely, the event aggregator is a powerful tool which can make your code really tidy and easy to understand and maintain.

 For example, to manage errors in a central location in your app, you can use Redux and that works nicely.
 However, using the Event Agreggator you can publish a custom error (applicable at every component level) and let a central component (like **App**) to handle it.